Cultivating young leaders for social change

 It’s easy to feel overwhelmed by the problems facing our global community.
-At this moment youth like you from all over the world are contemplating their futures with a mix of excitement and skepticism, pondering what role they can have in building the world they want to live in.
+At this moment young people like you from all over the world are contemplating their futures with a mix of excitement and skepticism.
+Many are wondering what role they can have in building a more inclusive, peaceful, and equitable world.

 To prepare young people to create positive change, this innovative program integrates three foundational components: study of a compelling academic topic, exploration of socially responsible leadership, and development of a meaningful action plan.